RubensZimbres/Repo-2017/README.md

 <b> Lasagne Neural Nets Regression </b> is a Neural Network model based in Theano and Lasagne, that makes a linear regression with a continuous target variable and reaches 99.4% accuracy.
 It uses the DadosTeseLogit.csv sample file.

+<b> Neural Networks for Regression </b> shows multiple solutions for a regression problem, solved with sklearn, Keras, Theano and Lasagne.
+It uses the Boston dataset sample file from sklearn and reaches more than 98% accuracy.

 <b> Other files to be added. </b>